 Police and Phuket Rescue rushed to the scene on a downhill bend on Patong Hill in Phuket’s Karon subdistrict, Mueang district.
 Tourist police officers and forensic investigators arrived shortly after.

-„She [Ms Icaino] was lying face-down on the very left side of the road with her left leg still on her scooter next to her, the other one underneath“ an officer of Karon Provincial Police Station who was not named said according to Channel 8.
-Her scooter, a black Honda Click, bore the license plate 1 กช Phuket 4709.
+“[Ms Icaino] was found lying face-down on the extreme left hand side of the road with her legs still straddling her overturned scooter,” said an unnamed officer at Karon Provincial Police Station according to Channel 8.
+The deceased’s scooter, a black Honda Click, bore the license plate 1 กช Phuket 4709.

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us .
 Please understand that we will not remove an entire article or the name of the person.